Medically reviewed by Kristin Hall, FNP

 It’s also common to experience spotting if you forget to take a pill, if you take a pill late, or in any other situation that could cause your body’s hormone levels to fluctuate.
 Studies of birth control tend to show that spotting is more common if you use the progestin-only mini-pill.

-If you experience spotting or other period-related side effects from your birth control pill, it’s best to talk to your doctor if these side effects don’t start to go away within two to three months of you starting birth control.
+If you experience spotting or other period-related side effects from your birth control pill, it’s best to talk to your healthcare provider if these side effects don’t start to go away within two to three months of you starting birth control.

 Most of the time, side effects such as spotting can be solved by switching from your current pill to a birth control pill with a different amount of estrogen, or by changing your birth control usage habits.

-If you’re sensitive to the estrogen in birth control pills, your doctor might recommend switching to a progestin-only pill, or to a non-hormonal form or birth control.
+If you’re sensitive to the estrogen in birth control pills, your healthcare provider might recommend switching to a progestin-only pill, or to a non-hormonal form or birth control.
 For specific symptoms, such as period pain or discomfort, you might also be prescribed medication.

 The truth is, there’s no answer to the question, “Which are the best birth control pills?”
-Each pill — and overall contraceptive — offer its own unique benefits and drawbacks.
-If you’re looking for the best birth control pills, the best thing to do is consult with your physician.
+Each pill—and overall contraceptive—offer its own unique benefits and drawbacks.
+If you’re looking for the best birth control pills, the best thing to do is consult with your healthcare provider.

 That said, other forms of hormonal birth control can also affect your period.
 If you use the patch, the ring or the IUD, you might have a shorter, lighter period, as well as side effects such as spotting in between your periods.

-Our guide to the pill, ring and patch goes into more detail on the major benefits of these three forms of birth control, including the effects they can have on your menstrual cycle.
+Our guide to your birth control options goes into more detail on the major benefits of the popular forms of birth control, including the effects they can have on your menstrual cycle.

 You can also learn more about how the hormonal IUD can affect your period in our guide to the IUD for birth control.